-Other requirements for students granted a deferment of matriculation:
+Other policies and requirements for students granted a deferment of matriculation:

 - Admitted students who are approved to take a gap year may not apply to any other colleges or universities during their gap year, and they must not earn college credit during the year.